Rezault/C-Custom-Shell/Stage1/README.md

 Instructions:
 1. Run "make" in the Stage1 folder to compile the shell.
-2. Run "make run" or "./bin/customshell" to run the shell.
+2. Run "./bin/customshell" to run the shell.
 3. Run "help" while in the shell for a list of commands.

 Enjoy!